 Just at the top of Missouri’s bootheel, you’ll find a powerhouse of small-town charm in New Madrid's Mississippi River Walk.
 This destination lives up to its name in every way, providing a breathtaking view of the Mississippi on an equally picturesque observation deck.
 If the prime destination for taking sunset photos isn’t enough for you, there’s a whole town to explore as well.
 Within walking distance of the gorgeous riverside complex (where you can actually sit on the infamous New Madrid Fault Line) is the New Madrid Historical Museum, with the quaint downtown district and much more.
 Mississippi River Walk is the premier destination for anyone looking to take in the majesty of the Mississippi and provides the perfect place to unwind and watch a spectacular waterside sunset.

 Want more Missouri?
-Make sure to follow us along the #CFMRoadTrip on Facebook!
+Make sure to follow us on social media!

 This post was written by CFM Guest-Blogger, Avory Nail.
 A Sophomore at Lexington High School here in Missouri, Avory is actively involved in Speech and Theatre, Choir, and several extra-curricular activities.
 Avory is passionate about reading, writing, and photography and hopes to pursue a career in Marketing one day.